acockburn/occusim/README.md

 step_bedtime_on_2 = scene.bedroom_on
 ```

 Now, lets wait 5 seconds and turn downstairs off.
-I want this to be exactly 5 seconds to emulate the behavior of my existing automartions.
+I want this to be exactly 5 seconds to emulate the behavior of my existing automations.
 We do this using a relative step, since bedtime is random and we don't know when exactly it happened.
 With a relative step, the step will be fired after the step it is relative to, whenever that actually happens.

 ```ini
 step_downstairs_off_name = Downstairs Off